 Bleak, depressing, brilliant.
 Radiohead’s transformation is complete

 When The Bends came out in 1995, Radiohead went from being a relatively obscure cult band into international rock stars, where suddenly they were the latest musical darlings of a post-Cobain world desperately looking for answers.
 And for all the group’s cynical, moribund tendencies, on their second album, they had a winning formula: depression you can sing along to.
-It would prove to be a winning combination for a generation of disaffected youth, and English music critics.

 Thom Yorke may still have been suffering from a serious case of self loathing and general detestation of humanity; however throughout the record he emerges with a new-found purpose, not to mention artistic confidence.
 Whatever had happened between the release of their first LP and this album, it obviously did wonders for their creativity, because The Bends is an absolute triumph from beginning to end.